mjsflames/c01w24-project-RxValidators/README.md

 # Verification Service

 If errors occur, either you are running OS specific lines or you are not running the lines within the `verification_service` directory

+**NOTE**: The verification service is unstable when running on a Windows operating system.
+Unexpected behaviour occurs since Scrapy (and consequently scrapyscript) relies on sending/receiving signals to handle tasks such as reading the data through the pipeline.
+We setup verification service API using Flask.
+Since Flask is a synchronous framework, we needed to run the scraping-related code in a separate thread in order for the API to return a response while it is processing the job.
+In Windows, Python is unable to send signals outside of the main thread: "*signal only works in main thread*".
+In turn, scrapy will successfully scrape the data but is unable to send a signal for the program to read the pipeline, resulting in multiple failures.
+With a limited time frame, we attempted to resolve the multiprocessing issue by using the FastAPI asynchronous framework and have scraping running as a background task — it was unsuccessful.
+However, in Linux, multiprocessing is handled through forking which allows the signals to be fired successfully.
+When deployed, this service would be running in a Linux OS and would hence mitigate this problem.

 ### Automatic